Probate Q&A Series

 4. Service of Process

 After filing, you must serve each co-owner with a copy of the complaint and a summons.
-North Carolina law requires personal service or service by substitute service under N.C.
-Gen. Stat.
-Chapter 1C.
-The sheriff or a private process server can complete this step.
+North Carolina service rules are governed primarily by N.C.
+R. Civ.
+P. 4.
+The sheriff can complete this step.

 5. Court Response and Scheduling

-Co-owners have 30 days to answer once served.
-If they do not answer, you can request a default judgment.
+Co-owners generally have 30 days to answer after service of the summons and complaint.
+If they do not answer, you can request entry of default and default judgment.
 Otherwise, the court will schedule a hearing.
 Expect scheduling to take 2–4 months, depending on the court’s docket.

 6. Appointment of Commissioner and Appraisal

-If the court orders a sale or division, it appoints a commissioner.
-The commissioner arranges an appraisal and recommends how to divide or sell.
+If the court orders a sale or division, it appoints commissioners.
+The commissioners may arrange for valuation evidence and recommend how to divide or sell.
 Statutory rules in Chapter 46 govern the process.

 7. Sale, Report, and Confirmation

-For a sale, the commissioner advertises the property, holds an auction, and submits a report of sale.
-North Carolina law requires a confirmation hearing within 10–30 days after the sale.
+For a sale, the commissioners or other appointed person advertise the property, conduct the sale, and submit a report of sale.
+North Carolina law does not require a confirmation hearing within 10–30 days after the sale, but upset-bid and confirmation procedures apply before the sale becomes final.
 Co-owners can object before confirmation.

 8. Distribution of Proceeds or Deed